Can collagen boost your immune system? Better yet, is it possible that collagen can aid in keeping skin conditions and other flare-ups to a minimum?

 Research suggests that collagen – a simple protein – makes up anywhere between 25-35% of all proteins found in the human body.
 The largest protein present in our body, collagen is considered a structural protein because of its supporting role in strengthening tendons, delaying premature balding, tightening the skin, and more.

 As we age, our collagen supply and production starts to decrease.
-Along with a balanced diet and a healthy lifestyle, collagen supplements are a great way to maintain and support your immune system.
+Along with a balanced diet and a healthy lifestyle, collagen supplements are a great way to maintain and support overall body health, and to boost your immune system.

 What are the Different Types of Collagen?